kinostl/RandomNotes/magic_rocks_world.md

 -

 **Technology**
-*Cars* Uncertain if these exist.
-Theres definitely transportation like magic brooms.
+~~*Cars* Uncertain if these exist.
+Theres definitely transportation like magic brooms.~~

 *Guns* Also uncertain if these exist, but maybe *Pebbles* Magic rocks that somehow do stuff on impact.
 Ammo is probably a big deal

+**Vehicles**
+They are nothing like ours.
+They are built around the trails that connect towns.
+These trails are lined with crystals to make the vehicles work without wheels.

+*Adventure Bucket* A gigantic bucket that is filled with goods.
+It has seats built onto the outside, for adventurers.
+Some really fancy ones might have other attachments like a balcony.
+*Magic Broom* This needs a rename.
+The magic flying staff is definitely popular though, and very often looks like a broom because of just how many stones it takes to make something fly in a reliable way.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -